facebook pixel Skip to Main Content

 *Created in partnership with John Fitzpatrick

-As a lifelong musician with a BA in classical voice, Dawn has taught music and used music in the classroom from pre-k through higher education.
+As a lifelong musician with a BA in classical voice, Dawn has taught music and used music in the classroom from pre-kindergarten through higher education.
 With a MS in Human Resource Development, her emphasis was on adult learning, performance improvement, and change management.
 Sharing her knowledge and experience, and paying it forward to students either in the classroom or through private lessons, is Dawn's greatest joy and achievement.
 For Dawn, life is an adventure.
 She enjoys paddle boarding, kayaking, rollerblading, cross-country skiing, and playing with her family band.

 Ed3DAO - Meet Creator Logo